AtheneumChain/Atheneum/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/atheneum-qt (GUI, 32-bit) or bin/32/atheneumd (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/atheneum-qt (GUI, 64-bit) or bin/64/atheneumd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run atheneum-qt.exe.

 ### OSX

-Drag AEM-Qt to your applications folder, and then run AEM-Qt.
+Drag Atheneum-Qt to your applications folder, and then run Atheneum-Qt.

 ### Need Help?

 * See the documentation at the [AEM Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [AEM Forum](http://forum.pivx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [AEM Forum](http://forum.atheneumchain.io/).
-* Join one of our Slack groups [AEM Slack Groups](https://pivx.org/slack-logins/).

 Building
 ---------------------